 Lulled by the singer of an empty day.

-In this stanza the speaker begins by taking another look at his life and what it is he is trying to do with his words.
+In this stanza, the speaker begins by taking another look at his life and what it is he is trying to do with his words.
 He asks himself why he should spend his time pining over the fact that he cannot impact the world in any substantial way.
 It does not need to be his task to “set the crooked straight.”

 Instead, he says, he will try to be content with his “murmuring rhyme” and how it touches the world.
-It come with “light wing” and “Beats…against the ivory gate.
+It comes with “light wing” and “Beats…against the ivory gate.
 From these lines the speaker is emphasizing his ability to touch the ephemeral with his words.
 He comes close to the “ivory gate,” likely a reference to heaven.
 The words he speaks are described as being not too “importunate” or annoying.
 They do not intrude on one’s life but instead remain in the “sleepy region.”
 They are peaceful and have a “lull[ing]” impact on one’s life.

 Folk say, a wizard to a northern king